KYJiya/kyjiya.github.io/about.md

 __Korea Astronomy & Space Science Institute__
 -> Operation of solar telescope, solar radio wave observing telescope, and solar radio burst locator (KSRBL).
 Upgrade of KSRBL operation program and post-processing of observation data (IDL and LabVIEW).
-Implementation and study of simulations to predict the amount of radiation exposure of crew members of the International Space Station in the event of a solar explosion (FORTRAN)
+Implementation and study of simulations to predict the amount of radiation exposure of crew members of the International Space Station in the event of a solar explosion (FORTRAN).
+-> IDL, LabVIEW, FORTRAN

 > __2011 ~ 2014__
 __Ph.D candidate__